-You may know me as a mom, a wife, a friend, a magazine editor, a cookbook author or even a former bakery owner.
+You may know me as a mom, a friend, a magazine editor, a cookbook author or even a former bakery owner.
 If we haven’t met yet, hello, my name is Silvana.

 This website is from me to you.
 Silvana’s Kitchen is for all of us who live in the gluten-free world.